AUGUST

 August 21

 1863 -- Some time around 10:45 p.m., Union Maj.
 Gen. Quincy Gillmore sent a note to Confederate Gen. P.G.T.
-Beauregard demanding the Confederates evacuate Morris Island and Fort Sumter or else at midnight he would commence firing from a new battery built between James and Morris islands to mount the canon known as the Swamp Angel.
+Beauregard demanding the Confederates evacuate Morris Island and Fort Sumter or else at midnight he would commence firing from a new battery built between James and Morris islands to mount the Swamp Angel cannon.

 August 22

-1863 -- Not having heard back from his demands to Gen. P.G.T.
-Beauregard earlier in the evening, at 1:30 a.m.
+1863 -- Not having received a response from Gen. P.G.T.
+Beauregard for surrender of the city earlier in the evening, at 1:30 a.m.
 Union Maj.
-Gen. Quincy Gillmore began firing upon Charleston using the canon known as the Swamp Angel.
-After hearing from Beauregard later than morning, Gillmore gave Charleston's remaining inhabitants the rest of this day and the next to evacuate the city.
+Gen. Quincy Gillmore began firing upon Charleston using the Swamp Angel.
+After hearing from an incensed Beauregard later than morning, Gillmore gave Charleston's remaining inhabitants the rest of this day and the next to evacuate the city before resuming fire.

 2013 -- Elizabeth Rice Burbage of Ridgeville died at the age of 95.
-She retired from Summerville School District 2, having spent 26 years as a lunch room worker for a generation of children.
+She retired from Summerville School District 2, having spent 26 years as a lunch room worker providing meals for an entire generation of children.

 August 23

-1863 -- As Maj.
-Gen. Quincy Gillmore again began firing on Charleston this evening, everyone remaining in Charleston had completed their evacuation, leaving no one below Broad Street.
-On its 36th round, the 20th of this evening, the Swamp Angel exploded.
+1863 -- Maj.
+Gen. Quincy Gillmore resumed firing on Charleston, after everyone remaining below Broad Street had evacuated.
+On its 36th round, the 20th of this evening's bombardment, the Swamp Angel exploded.

 August 24

 1526 -- Spanish explorer Lucas de Ayllon visited the area around Cape Romain, naming the area Cape San Romano, as this date is St. Romano's Day.
-(Source: Home in the Village by Walter Bonner.)
+(Source: Home in the Village)

 August 25

-1671 -- The new British and Barbadian settlers at Albemarle Point (i.e., Charle Towne Landing) held a parliament, noting that they had no Anglican minister.
-Gov. William Sayle therefore wrote to Lord Proprietor Anthony Ashley Cooper asking his to send "a Godly and othodox minist'r.'"
+1671 -- British and Barbadian settlers at Albemarle Point (today's Charles Towne Landing) held a parliament, noting that they had no Anglican minister.
+Gov. William Sayle therefore wrote to Lord Proprietor Anthony Ashley Cooper asking him to send "a Godly and othodox minist'r.'"
 (Source: A Short History of Charleston, p.
 12.)

 August 26